STRENGTH & CONDITIONING CLASS — New!

 Monthly evening programs in the Hopkinson House Solarium feature local movers and shakers, who have included Governor Ed Rendell, Philadelphia Inquirer columnists, government officials, and political candidates.
 Events offer the opportunity to meet-and-greet over refreshments before the program and Q&As.
 All Hopkinson House residents and their guests are welcome.

 Topical discussion sessions take place every other Monday, starting at 2:30 p.m., in the Hopkinson House Upper Solarium.
 Knowledgeable Hopkinson House residents lead the discussions and provide printed reading material.
 Participation in individual sessions or a series is free for WSCL members.
-If you plan to attend any of the fallowing Fall 2017 sessions, please contact Curt Johnson at .
+If you plan to attend any of the Winter-Spring 2018 sessions, please contact Curt Johnson at .

-Sessions are held every four to eight weeks on Sundays at 4:30 p.m. for about an hour in Apt.
+Sessions are held every four to eight weeks on Sundays at 4:00 p.m. for about an hour in Apt.
 2803.
+Note new start time!
 Books selected for forthcoming meetings are:

-- December 3 – The Custom of the Country by Edith Wharton
+- Date TBD – The Turn of the Screw by Henry James

 Join the Theater Group’s re-boot as we experiment with more outings and participation.
 Discussions take place in the upper Solarium.